 It’s difficult to parse the reception of Gone Home without delving into the climate of video game criticism in the 2010s.
 At the time, big-name outlets had a terrible habit of overhyping new games.
 It was likely the inevitable result getting consumers excited for the next big AAA project or out-of-the-box indie title.
 Independent critics didn’t fare much better.
 Forerunners lent a decidedly acerbic, unprofessional tone to their work, and their overall viewpoints resembled the zeitgeist of music journalism at the end of the twentieth century wherein new, interesting movements regularly got shunned in favor of reminding the younger generations how perfect things were in the good old days again and again.
 In between those distinct philosophies was an overlap.
 Whether they reached the conclusion that even “perfect” wasn’t good enough anymore or they had a burning desire to lambast the medium’s supposed downward spiral, they made increasingly grandiose statements no matter how reductive they were in practice just to retain their audience’s attention.
 The year 2013 alone saw innumerable hyperbolic proclamations such as “[The Last of Us is] gaming’s Citizen Kane moment – a masterpiece,” “Gone Home is a quiet triumph in storytelling,” and “…[Ride to Hell: Retribution] is not a game; it’s congealed failure”.

 Taking those first two statements and many similar ones at face value, one could get the impression 2013 was a phenomenal year in gaming when the reality doesn’t quite support that thesis.
-On one hand, it was the year that gave us Fire Emblem: Awakening, one of the best games of the decade.
+On one hand, it was the year in which Fire Emblem: Awakening, one of the best games of the decade, saw its Western release.
 It also marked a turning point for the indie scene; when Papers, Please was released, it proved once and for all that amusement can enhance an artistic statement rather than hinder it.
-On the flip side, 2013 was the year in which the AAA industry effected a review embargo to move over one million copies of the tepid Aliens: Colonial Marines, Call of Duty: Ghosts dashed what little remaining goodwill the franchise possessed, turning it into an unintentional self-parody, and the aforementioned disaster known as Ride to Hell: Retribution saw its release.
+On the flip side, 2013 was the year in which the AAA industry effected a review embargo to move over one million copies of the tepid Aliens: Colonial Marines, Call of Duty: Ghosts dashed what little remaining dignity the franchise possessed, turning it into an unintentional self-parody, and the aforementioned disaster known as Ride to Hell: Retribution saw its release.
 Keeping all of this in mind, it would be disingenuous to declare 2013 the industry’s proudest moment.

 As a result of the critics’ sensational writing, it’s not terribly surprising in hindsight that many of these highly regarded games faced backlashes.
 Granted, works capable of appealing to every single person are far and few in between, so even the most heralded ones are going to have a group for whom it doesn’t resonate no matter how hard they try.
 However, the adverse reaction Gone Home found itself facing shortly after its release was like none other.
 It went beyond simply bombarding the game with negative reviews in protest on Steam and Metacritic; people sought connections between The Fullbright Company staff and certain high-profile gaming outlets in an attempt to prove possible conflicts of interest.